alberttmy1/alberttmy1/README.md

 ---
 ### 💬 About Me:

 Hello, my name is Albert Tamayo I am a senior attending the University of Colorado Boulder pursuing a BS in Computer Science.
 I have had a passion for Software Engineering and web development ever since I started my coding journey I always enjoyed finding different ways to conquer the same problem and being able to have the capability of being creative while creating something that will be used by many people.
-During my time interning for oracle, I created an application for life insurance policies that will be used by many big named companies in doing so it gave me such excitement in knowing that what I create will be put to use in the world which is why I got into this journey to make an impact.
+During my time interning for Oracle, I created an application for life insurance policies that will be used by many big named companies in doing so it gave me such excitement in knowing that what I create will be put to use in the world which is why I got into this journey to make an impact.
 I also recently started using ThreeJS and found out that I enjoy making 3D renders as my first project I created a solar system and I'm still exploring my interest in it.
+Here you will find all of the work that I have done over the years and my greatest accomplishments.
+You'll also find all of the skills that I've come to learn over the years

 ---